Createdd/Writing/articles/CognitiveBiases.md

 This behavior is deeply rooted into our past.
 Humans do more of things that they like and do less of things they don't like.
 This is very simply, but also very strong.
 It's so obvious that many people neglect it.

-## Framing - Disliking/Liking Tendency
+## Halo Effect - Disliking/Liking Tendency

+Is the tendency to like or dislike everything about a person — including things you have not observed.
+Humans let information based on impressions and intuitions cloud there judgment.
+Not only is the overall decision biased, but also finding further information is anchored to the first information and therefore will be experienced differently.

 ## Anchoring

 Humans are heavily rely on the first piece of information they get.
 Sales negotiations evolve around the first price that was made.
 Plausible information is even referenced when there is completely no reason to use it.
-(Tested in questions about scales).
+(Tested in questions about scaling objects).

 ## Availability Bias